Review by Ralph Lucas – Publisher

 I have not talked to the director about this film so I cannot report if he was at all tempted to stray from the path dictated by the original script, but I think he has done a masterful job.
 It is one thing to direct your own screenplay, something you have spent months or years developing and making perfect, it is quite something else to be entrusted to overlay your vision on the work of someone else.
 While some may complain that Egoyan should have gone further even if that meant inventing some evil, fictional character, I disagree.
 What makes this movie work is the fact that beyond the deaths of the children, almost every other real life character has been damaged by these events, some possibly beyond repair.
 And as the final credits roll and the lights come up and as we leave the theatre, we are left to deal with the real mystery.
 Somewhere out there, perhaps still living in West Memphis, Arkansas, a killer walks free.

-Back to the Cast & Crew of Devil’s Knot
+Also see: The Cast & Crew of Devil’s Knot

 Ralph Lucas is the founder and publisher of Northernstars.ca.
 He began reviewing movies while in radio in Montreal in the mid-1970s.